et-tamen-compilat/medical-image-computing/src/types-medical-imaging.md

 ### How does it work?

 X-rays, which are a type of electromagnetic radiation invisible to humans, pass through the body.
-The energy is absorbed by different parts of the body at different rates, and a detector on the other side of the person will see how much was absorbed, and will be abel to generate an image from this.
+The energy is absorbed by different parts of the body at different rates, and a detector on the other side of the person will see how much was absorbed, and will be able to generate an image from this.
 Denser parts of the body, such as bone, show up as white, as few x-rays could pass through.
-Sometimes, a contrast agent is given to the patient in order for soft tissues to be seen more easily on the image.
+Sometimes a contrast agent is given to the patient in order for soft tissues to be seen more easily on the image.
 The x-ray is extremely fast, and the whole procedure should only take a few minutes.

 ![](content-images/Xray.png)